 &Rise helps empower women to be the fullest version of themselves regardless of barriers or past adversities.
 Your monetary donations will help further this goal by contributing to free counseling, free support groups, and other free or affordable events for women in need of help.

-YMCA Evanston/North Shore
+YWCA Evanston/North Shore

-The YMCA welcomes volunteers to assist with preparing and serving dinners for the residents of their new Family Support Center for survivors of domestic violence.
+The YWCA welcomes volunteers to assist with preparing and serving dinners for the residents of their new Family Support Center for survivors of domestic violence.
 Overall, this organization is devoted to “eliminating racism, empowering women and promoting peace justice dignity for all.”
 Volunteers will work shifts from 2:00-4:30PM or 4:30-6:30PM, Monday – Friday.
 They ask that volunteers commit to at least one shift, every week, for 12 weeks.

 Urban Autism Solutions